Tabletop FT-ICR

 Is BSI's system portable or handheld?

-What makes the instrument field-deployable?
+What makes it field-deployable?

 What performance does it preserve?